KonradIT/gopro-py-api/README.md

 * Hilight taging:

-HERO4/HERO5 only: You can set a hilight tag on a video.
+HERO4 and newer only: You can set a hilight tag on a video.

 ```python
 gpCam.hilight()